rehierl/node-tree-outliner/3-basic-design/temporary.md

 the issue is

-* the above structure (list) has significant impact on an implementation
+* the list structure has significant impact on an implementation
+* it forces the definition of a list type, which would otherwise not be needed
 * because of that, there must be a darn good reason to support it

 section + heading